When is Children in Need 2020 on TV?

 Children in Need 2020 performances

-Throughout the live show, viewers will be treated to performances from the casts of Cinderella: The Musical and Six, as well as stars such as Shawn Mendes, Beverley Knight and McFly, who’ll be trying to get as many people to sing their hit ‘Happiness’ as possible in a COVID-secure manner.
+Throughout the live show, viewers will be treated to special Children in Need performers, including stunning numbers from the casts of Cinderella: The Musical and Six, as well as stars such as Shawn Mendes, Beverley Knight and McFly, who’ll be trying to get as many people to sing their hit ‘Happiness’ as possible in a COVID-secure manner.

 There’ll also be performances from the Strictly Come Dancing professionals and comedy sketches from the casts of King Gary and The Goes Wrong Show.